z--m-n/urbisphere-dm/docs/example_api.md

 In the example: Two catalogue items are exposed, accessible by matching `api_name`, `api_token`, `system_group`, `production_level` and `production_name` values in the dataset query.
 By default (defined in `query.system_index`), the latest data are returned.

+### On-demand production
+A dependency between datasets in the catalogue is a special case; the final output is modified when a compagnion quality control dataset is registered.
+Then, both datasets are read and quality flags are applied to mask bad data, and attributes are adjusted according to a lookup of `L2R` production profiles.

 ## Plugins